mtourj/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+	ReactJS is a JavaScript library used to render UI, and it solves the problem of making complicated applications scalable.

 - [ ] What does it mean to _think_ in react?

+	It means to think in in components and stateful vs. stateless components.

 - [ ] Describe state.

+	State is the information stored about a specific component.

 - [ ] Describe props.

+	Props are the properties that are passed to a component.

 ## Project Set Up